 Executors should be aware that some Newspaper Publishers regularly use comparative extra large text font sizes then necessary when publishing Probate Notices which significantly increases cost.
 Such Newspapers Publishers will use regular text font only if you know to request it through managers with authority.
 We have seen Probate Notices decrease in price by around $70 just in using the right text font.

 Some locations have multiple Newspapers that are approved for Probate Notices by law and the price between them can vary by hundreds of dollars.
 The difference between advertising a Probate Notice in a local Newspaper vs the Qld circulated Courier Mail can differ by around $270.

 At Inheritance Solutions we care to notice.
 We believe it’s the little things like this that contributes to our 5 star no-hidden cost rating from our clients, see our client testimonials page.

 QLR Booking Deadline for Probate Notices

-The minimum timeframe it takes to obtain a Grant of Probate is 8 weeks.
-A probate application can only be filed in the Supreme Court Registry once 2 weeks has passed from the publication of Probate Notices.
-The Queensland Law Reporter (QLR) publishes Probate Notices only once a week.
-To avoid any additional delays we recommend starting your probate application online as soon as possible so that we can book your Probate Notice in the next edition of the QLR which closes in:
+The Queensland Law Reporter (QLR) publishes Probate Notices only once a week and they require bookings to be made 1 week in advance (Monday booking for Friday publication).
+To avoid any additional delays we recommend starting your probate application as soon as possible so that we can book your Probate Notice in the next edition of the QLR which closes in: